 The first time that colleagues and I held a school-wide mock election, we literally made 2,000 paper ballots and had students drop their completed ballots in a box during their lunch period.
-In 2020, we plan on being far more efficient—and paperless!
+In 2020, we are being far more efficient—and paperless!

 Being a 1:1 iPad district will allow for a different approach to our mock election.
-We will use the digital platform Schoology to send out a student survey and have students vote for their candidate of choice.
-In addition, in the months leading up to the November 2020 election, we can use Schoology to gather additional data including student opinions on specific issues, student views by grade level, and more.
+We are sending out a student survey using a Google form and having students as well as staff vote for their candidate of choice.
+To make it more realistic, one of our teachers has grouped the “voters” by their last names into different “states,” so that we will get both a popular vote and electoral vote tally.
 We will also push out nonpartisan analyses of platforms for each party so that students have as wide a view as possible of the candidates.
-All of this can be done by using a platform that teachers use on a daily basis, which we believe will result in a high level of student involvement.
+We believe this approach will result in a high level of student involvement.

 Finally, in our department we are lucky to have a teacher who does amazing work with large bulletin boards.
-During the 2016 presidential election, outside of the department office she created a display that she updated based on the primaries for both Democrats and Republicans.
+This year, she created a display that she updated based on the primaries for both Democrats and Republicans.
 Each candidate was represented by a different color car on a racing track, and the leader on the track represented the candidate with the most delegates at the time.
-Students stopped by to look constantly and especially loved the caption of “out of gas” that the teacher placed on a car when a candidate dropped out of the race.
+Students have stopped by constantly to look and especially loved the caption of “out of gas” that the teacher placed on a car when a candidate dropped out of the race.

 Students love creativity, and most want to learn more as our presidential elections approach.
 Going the extra distance to engage them in the process will create a sense of civic discourse and will naturally lead to discussions in individual classrooms.